MMnemonic/MMnemonic/README.md

 I make elegantly professional **🌐 Websites, 📱 Mobile apps and 💻 Python development** for a living and also **Write some blogs**. 🌈

-* 🧐   Interested in Ai and ML.
+* 🧐   Interested in AI and ML.
 Recent focus on OpenCv Projects.
-* 🎓   Master of Science in Data Science, TOP 5%.
+* 🎓   MIT consumer of Data Science courses.
 * 🌱   Currently learning Math & Reasoning.
-* 📚   Reading more about Apple, Harry Potter and how the computer works.
+* 📚   Reading more about Philosophy: Existential novels mostly.
-* 💻   With 2 years' computer science and technology education experience.
+* 💻   With 15 years' computer science and technology education experience.
 * ⛵   Encouraging people for open source collaborations.

 <!-- <details>